 Why is sugarcane not a fruit or vegetable?

 --> Thanks for your question.
 From what I've searched around, the sugarcane stem (although it's sweet) is not usually considered a fruit because fruits are usually formed by pollinating, flowering and contain seeds.
 And the sugarcane stem we're referring to is only a stem part.

-Regarding a vegetable, by definition to some folks, it is something that's more of a savory edible plant that can be consumed/digested directly.
+Regarding a vegetable, by definition to some people, it is something that's more of a savory edible plant that can be consumed/digested directly.
 The sugarcane stem, the edible part, is sweet and may not be consumed directly by humans or some insects.
 People usually spit out and not swallow the sugarcane fiber.
 Not sure why it may be a habit.
 Scientifically, sugarcane is classified as a grass.
 It's a fun question to get started in the sugarcane world.